Cutaneous fold theory, evolution and pathology

 When you see aged skin, you see folded skin.

-In fact, the folds are responsible for the most disturbing aspects of elderly life such as: chronic pain, loss of mobility, circulatory problems, loss of sensitivity, ugliness, ...
+In fact, the folds are responsible for some of the most bothersome aspects of aging, such as chronic pain, loss of mobility, circulatory problems, loss of sensation, unattractiveness, ...

 ● More on cutaneous folds and aging.